 Europe is a massive continent with 44 countries to explore.
-The road and train network are vast in these areas so it would make sense that most travelers would choose to get around in this way.
+The road and train network are vast in these areas so it would make sense that most travelers would choose to get around this way.

 However, we got to experience traveling through Europe from a different aspect.
 We got to explore 2,500 miles in Just Go Motorhome’s “Scout” RV.
 Traveling through Europe in a RV is such a unique way to see multiple countries.